Mikaela Dombkins: Off-season stints

 In 2007, Dombkins played for the Manly Warringah Sea Eagles in the Waratah League.
 She continued on in the Waratah League with the Maitland Mustangs in 2008.
 In 2009, she played for the Sandringham Sabres in the South East Australian Basketball League (SEABL).
 She continued on in the SEABL for the Frankston Blues in 2010.
 In 2011, she returned for a season with the Maitland Mustangs.
 In 2012, she played for the Canberra Nationals in the SEABL.
 In 2013, she played for the Waverley Falcons in the Big V. She returned to the Sandringham Sabres in 2014.
 In 2015, she played for the Norths Bears in the Waratah League.
 Between 2019 and 2021, she played for the Newcastle Hunters and won a Waratah League championship in 2019.
 The Hunters were crowned champions in 2021 following the season's cancellation due to the COVID-19 pandemic.
 She finished the 2021 season with the Mackay Meteorettes of the NBL1 North.

 National team career

 Dombkins represented Australia at the Under 19 World Championship for Women in Tunisia in 2005, and at the Under 21 World Championship for Women in Russia in 2007, where the team won silver.

 Coaching career

 In November 2021, Dombkins joined the Bendigo Spirit as an assistant coach for the 2021–22 WNBL season.

 Personal life

 After rupturing a disc in her back in 2010 forced her to take a break from basketball, she returned to modelling.
 She has appeared in Cleo magazine, Handle magazine and the Australian men's magazine Alpha.
 She earned a diploma in fashion design, and has specialised in designing her own swim wear.

-Dombkins and her partner, WNBA player, Leilani Mitchell welcomed their first child Kash Maxwell on July 24th, 2018.
-On June 4th, 2022 the couple welcomed their second child, daughter Elle.
+Dombkins' partner is former WNBA player Leilani Mitchell.